-Cathay-Keris made a series of black-and-white Malay-language films, including Pontianak in 1957 directed by Rao and starring Kebaya Queen Maria Menado.
-The tale about a female vampire was a massive hit and ran for three months at Cathay cinema.
-The film was dubbed in Cantonese for the Hong Kong market, and was even sold to an American TV station.
-Sequels Dandam Pontianak (1957), Sumpah Pontianak (1958), Pontianak Kembali (1963), Pontianak Gua Musang (1964) followed to cash in on Pontianak’s success.
-Orang Minyak, another horror classic from the Malay folklore was also produced.
-In 1958, Basker directed Selendang Delima, a movie inspired by a Bangsawan stage production.
-In 1961, the movie Hang Jebat caused a controversy when the warrior Jebat, who turned against the Malaccan Sultan, was portrayed as a hero by director Hussein Haniff.
-Hussein also directed Dang Anom and Dua Pendekar.
+Cathay-Keris made a series of black-and-white Malay-language films including Pontianak in 1957, which was directed by Rao and starred “Kebaya Queen” Maria Menado.11 The tale about a female vampire was a massive hit and ran for three months at the Cathay cinema.
+The film was dubbed in Cantonese for the Hong Kong market, and even sold to an American television station.12 Sequels Dandam Pontianak (1957), Sumpah Pontianak (1958), Pontianak Kembali (1963) and Pontianak Gua Musang (1964) followed to cash in on Pontianak’s success.13 Orang Minyak, another horror classic based on a Malay folklore, was also produced in 1958.14 In 1958, Basker directed Selendang Delima, a film inspired by a bangsawan (Malay opera) stage production.
+In 1961, the movie Hang Jebat caused a controversy when the legendary warrior Jebat, who turns against the Malaccan sultan, is portrayed as a hero by director Hussein Haniff.
+Hussein also directed Dang Anom (1962) and Dua Pendekar (1964).15

 Joshua Chia Yeong Jia